-- A pupil with SEN should have their needs met - Those needs will generally be met within the mainstream classroom - · The views of the pupil should be sought and taken into account - Parents/carers have a vital role in supporting the education of their child - Pupils with SEN should be offered access to a broad, balanced and relevant education
+- A pupil with SEND should have their needs met. - Those needs will generally be met within the mainstream classroom. - The views of the pupil should be sought and taken into account. - Parents/carers have a vital role in supporting the education of their child. - Pupils with SEND should be offered access to a broad, balanced and relevant education.

-At Cams Hill School all aspects of special educational needs are embraced by the Learning Support Department which has the following objectives:
+At Cams Hill School, all aspects of special educational needs are embraced by the Learning Support Department which has the following objectives:

-- To ensure the identification and assessment of pupils with Special Educational Needs in accordance with the DfE and DfH Special educational needs and disability code of practice: 0-25 - To establish and maintain active, mutually supportive relationships with pupils and their parents/carers - To involve pupils in regular reviews of their progress - To enable access to a broad and balanced curriculum for all pupils - To deploy resources effectively in order to meet the needs of pupils with SEN - To maintain records on pupils with SEN - To carry out regular reviews of progress and provision - To ensure the appropriate involvement of external agencies - To maintain links with curriculum-linked schools and with providers at 16+ - To maintain links with the named SEN Governor - · To support the work of subject and pastoral staff - To contribute to in-service training
+- to ensure the identification and assessment of pupils with Special Educational Needs in accordance with the DfE and DfH Special Educational Needs and Disability Code of Practice: 0 to 25 years; - to establish and maintain active, mutually supportive relationships with pupils and their parents/carers; - to involve pupils in regular reviews of their progress; - to enable access to a broad and balanced curriculum for all pupils; - to deploy resources effectively in order to meet the needs of pupils with SEND; - to maintain records on pupils with SEND; - to carry out regular reviews of progress and provision; - to ensure the appropriate involvement of external agencies; - to maintain links with curriculum-linked schools and with providers at 16+; - to maintain links with the named SEND Governor; - to support the work of subject and pastoral staff; - to contribute to in-service training.